 These lessons establish a foundation and layer on new problems for the student to work through.

 Think about this: If you’re learning a foreign language, the process is much easier if you can give the grammar and vocabulary some context.
 Then you can then apply those rules to other situations.

-At Thinkster, our tutors do the same thing with math.
+At Thinkster, our online tutoring does the same thing with math.

 We create lifelong learners by anchoring problems to real-life situations that teach them contextual skills and critical thinking.

 The deeper their understanding, the easier it will be to develop confidence and fluency.